RedHatInsights/platform-changelog-go/README.md

 ## Overview

-The Platform Changelog is a system for keeping track of changes as they occur across the platform by leverage different types of notification events, such as Github and Gitlab webhooks, as well as Deployment Pipeline tasks.
+The Platform Changelog is a system for keeping track of changes as they occur across the platform by leveraging different types of notification events, such as Github and Gitlab webhooks, as well as Tekton Pipeline tasks.

-This API will provide JSON responses to the requesting entity, mainly the [Platform Changelog Frontend](https://www.github.com/redhatinsights/platform-changelog).
+This API provides JSON responses to the requesting entity, mainly the [Platform Changelog Frontend](https://www.github.com/redhatinsights/platform-changelog).

-The service supports Github and Gitlab webhooks authenticated via secret token, and it will eventually support Deployments hooks from Tekton.
+Github and Gitlab webhooks authenticated via secret token as described in the Git api.

 ## Architecture

 Platform Changelog is a backend API that connects to a backend database for storing supported incoming events.
 The current implementation supports a Postgres database and respondes to incoming requests with JSON responses.

+Also, we are integrating with App-SRE tooling to better capture information from RedHat tooling.

 A frontend application has also been developed for displaying this information in an easy to read, and searchable manner.